-If you are a wiz with a word processor, consider work with a transcription service, such as Rev.com.
+If you are a whiz with a keyboard, consider a transcription service, such as Rev.com.
 To apply, you need to take a test by transcribing an audio file.
 If you're accepted (only about half of applicants are), you can decide what and how much work to take on.
 You get paid based on the length of the audio files (in minutes), so the faster you type, the more money you can make.
 A good typist can earn as much as $100 a day.

-Experts in a particular field — computer technicians or lawyers, for example — may want to try Pearl.com, where you can answer questions from consumers or businesses.
+Experts in a particular field — computer technicians or lawyers, for example — may want to try JustAnswer.com, where you can answer questions from consumers or businesses.
 Customers pay an average of $30 to have their question answered.
-About half the fee goes to the expert, half to the site.
-Applicants must take a subject matter test and submit to a background check.
+About half the fee goes to the expert and half to the site.
+Applicants must take a subject-matter test and submit to a background check.
 Only 5 percent of those who apply are accepted.

 If you like to talk, look into call-center positions.
-FlexJobs' Sutton Fell notes that such work is often needed round-the-clock — good news for early risers and insomniacs.
+Such work is often needed round the clock — good news for early risers and insomniacs.
 Don't limit your search to your own state; a lot of call centers are located in Utah and Georgia.
 The travel and hospitality fields tend to have more open positions.
 When searching, use terms like "call center," "customer service" and "customer support."
-You'll need a dedicated phone line and Internet access.
+You'll need a dedicated phone line and internet access.